 X509 Certificate

-HTTP/2 doesn’t need an encryption layer for transport, but we gonna implement it in this example.
+HTTP/2 doesn’t need an encryption layer for transport, but we gonna implement it in this example to demonstrate a complete secure setup.

 Secure configuration